 No 600 (City of London) Squadron, which formed at Northolt in October 1925, was reformed in 1999 from a merger of the then No 1 and No 3 Maritime Headquarters Units.
 It is a Royal Auxiliary Air Force unit comprising part-time volunteers who attend for training at weekends in addition to their week-day jobs.

 In 2008 the British Forces Post Office moved to purpose built facilities at Northolt from Mill Hill as part of the MoDEL (MoD Estates London) project.
 The £320m MoDEL project involved the closure of RAF Bentley Priory and RAF Uxbridge and the consolidation of most of their units into Northolt.
 By 2010 the RAF Central Band, the Queen's Colour Squadron, the Service Prosecution Authority, the Military Aviation Authority and various other smaller units had all moved into new or refurbished facilities at Northolt.

-In late 2011 the Government announced that RAF Northolt would be the forward base for Typhoon fast jets to provide air security for the 2012 Olympic Games.
+In 2012 RAF Northolt was the forward base for Typhoon fast jets and Royal Navy helicopters which provided air security for the 2012 Olympic Games.

 The Station will reach its centenary in March 2015.
 A series of events are being planned to commemorate this major event and details of public events will be published in due course on the events page of this site.